 How to Make Gluten-Free Pumpkin Bread

-- Whisk the dry ingredients (but not the sugar!).
-Grab a large bowl and combine the gluten-free flour, pumpkin pie spice, baking powder, baking soda, and salt.
-Whisk together.
+- Grab a large bowl and whisk the dry ingredients together.
 You can use a handheld whisk or an electric mixer for this recipe.
-Doing this evenly distributes the spices, baking powder, baking soda, and salt.

-- Bake.
-Gluten-free pumpkin bread takes about an hour to bake.
-After 50 minutes, test the bread for doneness.
-To tell when the loaf is done, use a cake tester.
-Insert the cake tester (or toothpick) into the center of the loaf.
-Look for it to come out dry or with one or two crumbs clinging to it.
-If you notice wet crumbs or batter, the loaves aren’t done baking yet.
+- This bread takes about an hour to bake.
+To test for doneness, insert a cake tester or toothpick into the center of the bread.
+You want it to come out dry or with one or two crumbs clinging to it.
+If there’s wet crumbs or batter, bake the loaves for 5 more minutes and test again.
+The bread should be golden brown.

-When ready to eat, remove the loaf from the freezer and allow it to thaw at room temperature.
+When ready to enjoy, remove the loaf from the freezer and allow it to thaw at room temperature.

 Easy Gluten-Free Pumpkin Bread